Yale-BIM/f21-assignments/assignment-5/README.md

     Commit your modified train_face_detection.py
     script to your repository once you are happy with your model.
-    **Upload your best weights.h5 file to Google Drive, share the file publicly through a link, and add its URL to the `WEIGHT_FILE_URL` variable at top of the `face_detection/download_weights.py` script.**
+    **Upload your best weights.h5 file to Google Drive, share the file publicly with "Anyone with a link", and add its URL to the `WEIGHT_FILE_URL` variable at top of the `face_detection/download_weights.py` script.**

     To test that your model weights URL is setup properly in the evaluate_face_detection.py script, run it as: